What Is Green Computing?

 Green computing, also known as greentech or green IT, is the environmentally conscious design, manufacturing, use and disposal of computers and related technologies in a manner that minimizes environmental impact.

-Thanks to the passage of the Inflation Reduction Act and the CHIPS and Science Act in 2022, green computing stands to become one of the more pressing topics for tech companies as the United States looks to potentially invest several billion dollars into zero-carbon technologies and reduce greenhouse gas emissions.
+Thanks to the passage of the Inflation Reduction Act and the CHIPS and Science Act in 2022, and the Artificial Intelligence Environmental Impacts Act in 2024, green computing stands to become one of the more pressing topics for companies.
+The United States looks to invest several billion dollars into zero-carbon technologies, clean energy research and reducing greenhouse gas emissions.

-“It’s not one technology.
-There’s no silver bullet,” said Soudip Roy Chowdhury, founder and CEO of Eugenie.ai, an AI-powered platform supporting industrial companies in achieving sustainable operations.
-“Multiple initiatives together will help the world to achieve net zero, and some of these will be futuristic, and some of these have to be very immediate, so today the industry can start using it.”
+Even so, “there’s no silver bullet,” said Soudip Roy Chowdhury, founder and CEO of Eugenie.ai, an AI-powered platform supporting industrial companies in achieving sustainable operations.
+“Multiple initiatives together will help the world to achieve net zero.”

 Related22 Environmental Companies Building a Better World